grst/BioQC_GEO_analysis/10_create_database.md

 ### Load annotation information

 To run [BioQC](https://accio.github.io/BioQC), gene symbols need to be annotated in the gene expression matrix.
-To retrieve gene symbols, we are aware of two feasible possibilities:
+To retrieve gene symbols, we are aware of two feasible approaches:

 * the Bioconductor annotation packages (listed in GEOmetadb `gpl.bioc_package`)
 * use the GEO `annot_gpl` files ("in general available for all GSE that are referenced by a GDS"[^1])